praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 ```

 ## Stage: 12 Create Pull Request
-Reason to create a pull request is that argocd is sync automatically with github .
-Github is only single source of truth for argocd.
-So if jenkins push the chaanges to main branch then argocd will deploy changes directly without review the changes.
-This should not happen in Production environment .
-That’s why we create pull request against main branch.
-So a senior person form team can review the changes and merge it to main branch.
-Then n then only changes will go to production environment.
+The reason to create a pull request is that argocd is sync automatically with Git Hub.
+GitHub is the only single source of truth for argocd.
+So if jenkins push the changes to the main branch then argocd will deploy changes directly without reviewing the changes.
+This should not happen in the Production environment.
+That’s why we create pull requests against the main branch.
+So a senior person from the team can review the changes and merge them into the main branch.
+Then n then only changes should go to the production environment.
 1.
 ```sh
 stage('Raise PR') {